 I have a child who suffers a great deal from anxiety.
-His anxiety manifests into OCD type behavior where he asks the same question again and again.
+His anxiety manifests in OCD type behavior where he asks the same question again and again.
 It also shows up in explosive behavior at home.
-He has trouble sitting in any uncertain situation or time period.
+He has trouble sitting in any uncertain situation or in any lull of activity.

-One important point is that a child's worries are not necessarily immediately recognized by an adult.
-A child's view and experience in the world varies greatly from an adult.
-So, understanding anxiety in kids not only requires us to recognize the signs and the behaviors but also requires us to shift our perspective.
+One important point is that a child’s worries are not immediately recognized by an adult.
+A kid’s view and experience in the world vary from an adult.
+So, understanding anxiety in kids requires us to recognize the signs and behaviors.
+Furthermore, it also requires us to shift our perspective.

 Anxiety in Kids – What Parents Need to Know

-Kids may worry about grades, fitting in at school, or soccer practice being canceled.
+Kids may worry about grades, fitting in at school, or soccer practice cancellation.
 My son worries about how to fill up his time.
-In other words, he dislikes being bored, which is okay but then he gets caught in a serious spiral.
-Unlike other children who may feel frustrated with not knowing how to fill their time but recover quickly to go ride a bike or build with legos, anxious kids can easily get stuck.
+In other words, one of his favorite phrases is “I’m bored” when he feels this anxiety.
+Most kids recover by going ride a bike or building with legos.
+Yet, anxious kids can get stuck.

 Child Anxiety Symptoms

 Some children’s anxiety is more persistent.
-Distraction doesn't work for these kids.
+Distraction doesn’t work for these kids.
 Their fears distract them from becoming engaged in life.
-Anxiety that hangs on and will not go away, that has no apparent source but may be directed toward any cause, is known as generalized anxiety disorder (GAD).
-When a child has been suffering in this way for a period of six months or longer, he may be diagnosed with GAD.
+Generalized anxiety disorder (GAD) is the anxiety that will not go away and has no clear source.
+When a child has suffered in this way for a period of six months or longer, he may have GAD.

-Children suffering from generalized anxiety feel excessive worry that is not focussed on just one trigger.
+Children suffering from anxiety feel excessive worry not focussed on one trigger.
 Their worry may range from mild to debilitating.
-Because they are young and inexperienced, they cannot tell that their worry is out of proportion to reality.
+Also, they cannot tell that their worry is out of proportion to reality.

-With that said, these steps should be used in conjunction with professional treatment.
+With that said, a combination of professional treatment and work at home is the best approach.
 Helping your child maintain a stable and healthy lifestyle will help her emotions.

 How to Help a Child with Anxiety

 Adequate sleep is crucial for regulating anxiety.
 Stabilizing your child’s blood sugar levels can also help.
-Give him frequent small meals, limit simple sugars, and make sure he consumes adequate protein and whole grains.
+Frequent small meals with limited sugar and adequate protein is the key.
 Exercise will help your child burn off excess adrenaline and calm his body.

 Your response to your child’s anxiety can also help her cope with her disorder.
-Remember that she is not worrying on purpose, and she cannot “just stop.”
-Understand that it will take a long time for your child to learn new patterns of thinking, feeling, and behaving and that she must have help in that process.
+Remember that she has little control over her worry and that she cannot “stop.”
+Understand that learning new patterns of thinking, feeling, and behaving will take time.

 Take your child’s expressed emotions at face-value.
 She is feeling a strong emotion, not dramatizing or manipulating.
-Communicate that you grasp the intensity of her emotions, and avoid either minimizing or exaggerating her feelings.
-Ask questions about what she is experiencing, thinking, and feeling physically and emotionally.
+Confirm and acknowledge the intense emotions.
+Consider asking questions about how she feels, physically and emotionally, at that moment.

 Generalized anxiety disorder is a heavy burden for a child to carry.
-With professional help and your support, your child can feel that burden lifting and can learn to experience the lightheartedness of a normal childhood.
+With professional help and support, that burden will lift and a child can learn to experience a typical childhood.